Transverse Momentum Distribution of kaons, pions, and (anti-)protons production in U+U collisions at $\sqrt{s_{NN}}$ = 193 GeV using the UrQMD Model: Introduction

 \section{Introduction}

 }

-Heavy-ion collisions (HICs) at ultra-relativistic energies present a unique opportunity to study properties of strongly interacting matter at extreme temperatures and densities \upcite{Alt1,Sun2,Wang3,Li4,Liu5,Abdulhamid6,Adam7}.
-Understanding the mechanisms of particles and fragment generation in super-relativistic HICs is important because it may provide information about the phase transition of quantum chromodynamics (QCD) from quark- gluon plasma (QGP) to hadron gas (HG) \upcite{Arsen8,Li9}.
-Over the past two decades, many experiments have been conducted at the Relativistic Heavy Ion Collider (RHIC) near the critical energy of the hadronic matter to QGP phase transition. \upcite{Lao10}.
-Theoretical studies on particle and antiparticle generation have been carried out for many years, such as statistical model, coalescence model and transport model {\upcite{Mrowc11,Mrowc12,Bazak13,Liu14,Liu15,Yuan16,Yuan17,Peng18,yuan19}}.
-The investigation of transport phenomena is particularly crucial in comprehending numerous fundamental properties \upcite{Li20}.
-One of the reasons to study transverse momentum spectra of particles produced in high-energy collisions is their ability to provide critical information about the frozen state of the dynamics of interacting systems \upcite{Chen21}.
-At the Relativistic Heavy Ion Collider (RHIC), experiments have demonstrated that in U+U collisions with a center of mass energy of 193 GeV, a highly dense system of defined quarks and gluons forms, creating a very hot and dense medium \upcite{Abdallah22}.
+Heavy-ion collisions (HICs) at ultra-relativistic energies provide a unique laboratory for exploring the properties of strongly interacting matter under extreme conditions of temperature and density \upcite{Alt1,Sun2,Wang3,Li4,Liu5,Abdulhamid6,Adam7}.
+A primary goal of these experiments is to understand the phase transition of quantum chromodynamics (QCD) from the quark-gluon plasma (QGP) to the hadron gas phase \upcite{Arsen8,Li9}.
+Over the past two decades, significant progress has been made at the Relativistic Heavy Ion Collider (RHIC), particularly in mapping the QCD phase diagram near the critical temperature \upcite{Lao10}.
+Theoretical frameworks such as statistical models, coalescence models, and microscopic transport models have been extensively employed to describe particle production and evolution \upcite{Mrowc11,Mrowc12,Bazak13,Liu14,Liu15,Yuan16,Yuan17,Peng18,Yuan19,Yue20,Liu21}.
+Among these, transport models are particularly crucial for understanding the dynamical evolution of the system, as transverse momentum spectra offer critical insights into the freeze-out conditions and the collective dynamics of the interacting matter \upcite{Li22,Chen23}.

+While symmetric systems like Au+Au have been widely studied, U+U collisions offer a distinct advantage due to the non-spherical shape of the uranium nucleus.
+Unlike spherical nuclei, $^{238} U$ nuclei possess a significant prolate quadrupole deformation.
+This deformation introduces a strong dependence of the initial collision geometry on the relative orientation of the colliding nuclei, thereby providing a sensitive probe for the initial state geometry and its impact on final-state observables such as elliptic flow ($v_{2}$) and particle yields \upcite{STAR24}.

+Recent experimental results from the STAR Collaboration have confirmed that the nuclear deformation significantly influences the collective flow and particle production \upcite{Abdallah25,STAR26}.
+Specifically, recent measurements of charged particle multiplicities and elliptic flow in U+U collisions have shown a clear sensitivity to the nuclear deformation parameter, validating the importance of initial geometry effects in heavy-ion collisions \upcite{STAR24}.
+Furthermore, recent studies on identified particle spectra in U+U collisions have provided new constraints on the equation of state and the chemical freeze-out conditions \upcite{Abdallah25}.